 13 ~ Learn to start a campfire with flint and steel

 This is something my oldest really wants to master.
 Maybe once he masters flint and steel we can move on to some more Survivor type fire starting challenges involving friction.
+We found some great books I have added at the end of this article to help him learn and research these skills.

 14 ~ Nerf Battles and building new courses